 Jewelry adorned with pearls has been worn by humans for centuries.
 Some of the most valuable jewelry exhibited in museums today include adornments of natural pearls.

 Today pearls are used in everything from earrings, necklaces, bracelets, pendants, and rings.
-Choosing the best pearl jewelry for the money requires some knowledge of gauging the quality of a pearl.
-This includes understanding the type of pearl and its physical attributes.
+Choosing what are pearls for the best jewelry for the money requires some knowledge of gauging the quality of a pearl.
+This includes understanding what are pearls by type and physical attributes.

 “The most valuable cultured pearls are round, large, and have few surface pits or blemishes and natural colors,” says Heebner.
 “Golden South Sea pearls are the rarest to find in nature so that cultured variety commands a premium.
 Large white round South Sea pearls are highly coveted, so those, too, cost more than other types of pearls.
 Still, many cultured pearls aren’t large or perfectly round and are more abundant that are still incredibly unique and beautiful.”

-When buying fine cultured pearl jewelry, Heebner recommends purchasing the best quality you can afford.
+When buying fine cultured pearl jewelry, Heebner recommends purchasing what are pearls that are the best quality you can afford.

 “Shoppers should really buy what they are attracted to, be those natural-color freshwater pearls, baroque-shape golden color South Sea pearls, natural-color blue to-silver or white akoya pearls, or Tahitian circlé or ringed pearls with a rainbow of exotics hues in the folds,” she says.